top of page

 What happens on International Dance Day?

-International Dance Day is all about celebrating the universality of dance-breaking down barriers of language, culture, and politics to bring people together through movement.
+International Dance Day is all about celebrating the universality of dance, breaking down barriers of language, culture, and politics to bring people together through movement.
 It’s marked by performances, workshops, and festivals across the globe, from grand galas to community flash mobs.

-Here’s the 2025 address by Mikhail Baryshnikov:
+Here’s the 2026 address by Crystal Pite:

 A few authors from the previous years